Chef Emma Sinclair - Pastry & Dessert Specialist

 Flavor Balance Issues

-Too Sweet: Add lemon juice or zest to the cream cheese mixture
+Too Sweet: Add more lemon juice or lemon zest to brighten flavors

-Fresh ingredients for raspberry cream cheese bites including cream cheese, bright red raspberries, golden phyllo cups, and garnishes arranged on a white marble surface
+Fresh ingredients for raspberry cream cheese bites including cream cheese, fresh raspberries, butter, flour, and eggs arranged on marble surface

 Essential Ingredient Notes